archlinux/alpm/README.md

 - [alpm-buildinfo]: a library and commandline interface to work with [BUILDINFO] files
 - [alpm-common]: a library for common traits and functionality
 - [alpm-compress]: a library for compression operations in ALPM
+- [alpm-db-desc]: a library and commandline interface to work with ALPM database [desc] files
 - [alpm-files]: library and command line tool for the handling of [alpm-files][spec:alpm-files] files
 - [alpm-lint]: a linting tool for everything around Arch Linux packaging.
 - [alpm-lint-website]: a website for easily accessible documentation of lints.